 I wanted a simple outdoor summer table decor, nothing fussy or crowded.
 The flowers in the backyard provide a beautiful backdrop.

 Nothing is more refreshing on a warm summer night than a glass of cold sparkling rosé.
-A silver ice bucket does add a little shiny touch.
+A silver ice bucket adds a little shiny touch.

 Here is the scene from the patio.